Why it matters

 - New competitor entries — when a new brand is added to the competitive set, the denominator expands and everyone’s share drops proportionally

-- Query coverage drift — share of voice is sensitive to which queries are tracked; adding queries that favor competitors lowers your share
+- Prompt coverage drift — share of voice is sensitive to which prompts are tracked; adding prompts that favour competitors lowers your share

 How Cited measures it